Under fire, Trump blames Puerto Ricans for slow hurricane response

 "Such poor leadership by the Mayor of San Juan and others in Puerto Rico who are not able to get their workers to help," said Trump, who is slated to visit the island on Tuesday.
 "They want everything to be done for them when it should be a community effort."

-Cruz, who has been living in a shelter after her home was destroyed in the hurricane, could not be immediately reached for comment.
+Cruz, who has been living in a shelter after her home was destroyed in the hurricane, told MSNBC that the issue was not personal and said municipal employees were working as hard as they could.

-But after Trump's blast, she took to Twitter to thank Republican lawmakers who had visited the island.

-"The goal is one: saving lives.
-This is the time to show our 'true colors,'" she said, posting pictures of Puerto Ricans helping others.
-"We cannot be distracted by anything else."
+"Actually, I was asking for help - I wasn't saying anything nasty about the president," Cruz said.
+"I am not going to be distracted by small comments, by politics, by petty issues.

+"The tweets this morning are despicable, are deplorable, are not statesman-like at all," said New York City Council Speaker Melissa Mark-Viverito, a Democrat who was born in Puerto Rico.

+"He needs to be in charge, he needs to take control, he needs to demonstrate some level of empathy over what is happening," Mark-Viverito said on CNN.

-Trump is scheduled to speak to the governor of Puerto Rico, Ricardo Rossello, by telephone on Saturday.
+Trump was scheduled to speak by telephone to the governor of Puerto Rico, Ricardo Rossello, and other officials from the region on Saturday, and U.S. Vice President Mike Pence visited the Federal Emergency Management Agency's headquarters in Washington for a briefing.

-At a news conference, Rossello, a Republican, declined to comment on Trump's tweets, which he said he had not seen, and said he would not be drawn into a political fight.
+At a news conference, Rossello declined to comment on Trump's tweets, which he said he had not seen.

 "Let me stress this: I am committed to collaborating with everybody," he said.
 "This is a point where we can’t look at small differences and establish differences based on politics."

-Rossello said the Trump administration has given his government "whatever we ask for" in the immediate aftermath of the hurricane.
+The Trump administration has given Puerto Rico's government "whatever we ask for" in the immediate aftermath of the hurricane, Rossello said.
 But he warned that the U.S. Congress would need to help rebuild the island, which is home to 3.4 million Americans.

 "If Congress doesn’t take action with a significant package, then we are looking at a possible humanitarian crisis," he said.
 “What are the effects of falling into that predicament?
 Massive exodus without a doubt."

+"Things don't seem to be getting better," Berkan, a lawyer, said in a text message.

+"Although there are great moments of solidarity on the ground here, you can also see that patience is growing thin."

-(Reporting by Gabriel Stargardter, Robin Respaut and Nicholas Brown in SAN JUAN, James Oliphant in BRANCHBURG, N.J., Lesley Wroughton and Roberta Rampton in WASHINGTON, and Suzanne Barlyn in NEW YORK; Writing by Roberta Rampton; Editing by Chizu Nomiyama and Lisa Von Ahn)
+(Reporting by Gabriel Stargardter, Robin Respaut and Nicholas Brown in SAN JUAN, James Oliphant in BRANCHBURG, N.J., Lesley Wroughton and Roberta Rampton in WASHINGTON, Suzanne Barlyn in NEW YORK and Alex Dobuzinskis in LOS ANGELES; Writing by Roberta Rampton; Editing by Chizu Nomiyama and Lisa Von Ahn)